vitale232/ExportDominantNetwork/README.md

 git clone https://github.com/vitale232/ExportDominantNetwork.git
 ```

-Once the repository is cloned, simply navigate to the `./src` directory using ArcGIS Desktop or ArcCatalog, and you should see a toolbox called "Export Dominant Network from R&H.pyt".
+Once the repository is cloned, simply navigate to the `./Toolbox` directory using ArcGIS Desktop or ArcCatalog, and you should see a toolbox called "Export Dominant Network from R&H.pyt".
 Expand the toolbox, double click the tool, and you should be good to go.

 ## Without Git

 If you do not have git, you can click on the green "Clone or Download" button towards the top of this page.
 Select the "Download Zip" option.
-When the download is complete, unzip the directory onto your computer, navigate to the `./src` directory using ArcGIS Desktop or ArcCatalog, and you should see a toolbox called "Export Dominant Network from R&H.pyt".
+When the download is complete, unzip the directory onto your computer, navigate to the `./Toolbox` directory using ArcGIS Desktop or ArcCatalog, and you should see a toolbox called "Export Dominant Network from R&H.pyt".
 Expand the toolbox, double click the tool, and you should be good to go.

 ## Moving the Tool from the Repository

 The tool does not need to remain in the git repository.
-If you want to move the tool from the `./src` directory, be sure to keep all of the contents of the `src` directory together.
+If you want to move the tool from the `./Toolbox` directory, be sure to keep all of the contents of the `Toolbox` directory together.
 If the `.pyt` file and the `.xml` files are not kept together, the tools documentation will not work.

 # Repository Structure

-## ./src
+## ./Toolbox
-The `./src` directory contains the [Python Toolbox](https://desktop.arcgis.com/en/arcmap/10.5/analyze/creating-tools/a-quick-tour-of-python-toolboxes.htm)
+The `./Toolbox` directory contains the [Python Toolbox](https://desktop.arcgis.com/en/arcmap/10.5/analyze/creating-tools/a-quick-tour-of-python-toolboxes.htm)

 The file with the `.pyt` tool is written in `Python 2.7.13` syntax.
 The `.pyt` extension allows the ArcGIS Python interpreter know it can expect a certain class structure, so that it can construct the GUI.